moveit/moveit_tutorials/doc/multiple_robot_arms/multiple_robot_arms_tutorial.rst

 To prepare your multiple robot arms xacro file (model), you need to have the single arm's xacro file.
 In the following part, we will build a multiple arms panda robot description file consisting of two identical arms.

-..
-    It is worth mentioning that the difference between xacro and URDF is that TODO1.
-This property makes it easier to include multiple robot arms models in the same file, with a different prefix.

 Our multiple arms model has ``rgt_arm`` and ``lft_arm`` models.
 Each arm is equipped with a gripper.
 The xacro files can get lengthy.
 Here is a link to the multiple_arms_ xacro file.